Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--NP1VBDg3u4.md

 # [February 22nd, 2022 Livestream](../2022-02-22.md)
 ## Q&A: Is it possible Satisfactory comes for VR?
 https://www.youtube.com/watch?v=-NP1VBDg3u4
-This question was possibly duplicated with a more recent answer: [January 24th, 2023 Livestream Q&A: Will you ever consider VR for Satisfactory?](./yt-8Cy8AQPkgAY.md) [https://www.youtube.com/watch?v=8Cy8AQPkgAY](https://www.youtube.com/watch?v=8Cy8AQPkgAY)
+This question was possibly duplicated with a more recent answer: [February 14th, 2023 Livestream Q&A: Can the game be played in VR one day?](./yt-XNNnC1hJliw.md) [https://www.youtube.com/watch?v=XNNnC1hJliw](https://www.youtube.com/watch?v=XNNnC1hJliw)

 ### Topics